School Data Backup Strategies Before Migration: The 3-2-1 Rule for Zero Data Loss

 Rollback Procedures When Migrations Fail

-Even with perfect planning, migrations can fail.
-Your rollback plan is your safety net.
+Even with perfect planning, migrations can fail due to vendor bugs, API timeouts, or unexpected data formats.
+Your rollback plan is your institutional safety net.

 Defining Rollback Triggers